Skip to main content

 NOTE 1: The hash must be in all lowercase as shown above.

-This timestamp format is used in the hash calculation for both XML and JSON requests and must also be converted to Central Time.
+This timestamp format is used in both the token request and the hash calculation for both XML and JSON requests and must also be converted to Central Time.

 Example SSO Authenticate JSON Response: